walles/moar/README.md

 * Try to find a newer Ruby version if needed for color support and exec() with that instead if available.

-* Make sure searching for an upper case unicode character turns on case sensitive search.

 * Write "/ to search" somewhere in the status field